andresgur/hst/README.md

 You are welcome to use this scripts.
-They allow things such as correcting the astrometry of HST images, performing aperture correction as well as SED fitting with very basic functions (e.g. powerlaws).
+They allow things such as correcting the astrometry of HST images, performing aperture correction as well as SED fitting with very basic functions (e.g. a constant, a powerlaw).
 All scripts can be run from the terminal with the -h option to see the list of input parameters and their description.

-astro_corr.py --> will correct the WCS of the HST image aperture_photometry.py is meant to retrieve physical fluxes and magntiudes from point like sources mast.py --> Downloads observations and creates a latex table with them aperture_correction.py --> Allows to determine the PSF aperture correction to infinity from stars in the field derive_fluxes.py --> Minimizes the difference between an absorbed powerlaw and the observed count rates derive_fluxes_Yang2011.py --> Does a similar thing but following an approach similar to Yang et al. 2011
+astro_corr.py --> will correct the WCS of the HST image \\
+aperture_photometry.py --> To retrieve fluxes and magntiudes from point like sources using aperture photometry mast.py --> Downloads observations and creates a latex table with them aperture_correction.py --> Allows to determine the PSF aperture correction to infinity from stars in the field derive_fluxes.py --> Minimizes the difference between an absorbed powerlaw and the observed count rates derive_fluxes_bayesian.py --> Does a similar thing but allows to incorporate priors on the extinction and uses MCMC instead. derive_fluxes_Yang2011.py --> Does a similar thing but following an approach similar to Yang et al. 2011